Close

 Transit Through Uruguay

-Transit passengers remaining in the international area of Montevideo Airport for less than 24 hours generally don't need a visa.
+Transit passengers remaining in the international area of Montevideo Airport for less than 24 hours generally do not need a visa.
 However, if you need to collect luggage or exit the airport, normal entry requirements apply.

 Special Circumstances

-• Minors: Must have their own passport or be included in parent's passport
+• Minors must have their own passport or be included in a parent's passport

 When You Need a Visa

 Citizens from countries not listed above require a tourist visa.
-Additionally, all travelers need appropriate visas for work, study, or permanent residence purposes.
+The visa fee is USD 42 if granted.
+Processing typically takes at least 20 business days from application submission.
+All travelers need appropriate visas for work, study, or permanent residence purposes regardless of visa-free eligibility for tourism.

 Always verify current requirements with the nearest Uruguayan consulate or embassy before traveling, as visa policies can change.